-Future courses in this series (available in 2012-13) will cover how to apply land use laws using a fair and open process.
 All the laws, examples, and exercises in this training series will apply specifically to Minnesota cities.

 Each person will access and complete the course individually.
 Upon receiving log-in credentials, registrants may access the courses online at any time and go at their own pace.

 Fee: $30 for League members ($60 for non-members) per person for each course, with a discount available to cities that register more than 6 people for the courses in this series (see details at right).